Lady Frost: Consejo Mundial de Lucha Libre (2022, 2025)

 On October 24, 2022, Frost made her debut for Consejo Mundial de Lucha Libre (CMLL), teaming with Alex Gracia and Ivelisse to defeat Hikari Shimizu, Mei Suruga, and Tae Honma.
 On October 28, Frost participated in the 2022 CMLL International Women's Gran Prix, reaching the final two before being defeated by Dalys la Caribeña.
 In December, Frost and Dalys won CMLL's women's Copa Bicentenario tournament.

 On February 19, 2025, it was announced that Taya will debut and replace Red Velvet due to her injury and will team up with Lady Frost on March 7 in a tournament for the vacant CMLL World Women's Tag Team Championship.
 Taya and Frost defeated Hera and Olympia in the first tournament round and in the second round they defeated Skadi and Kira to become one ofwinning the finalists of the tournament.
 Taya and Frost defeated Zeuxis and India Sioux in the Arena Coliseo.
 On March 21, 2025 in Homenaje a Dos Leyendas (2025) they were defeated by La Jarochita and Lluvia for the vacant CMLL World Women's Tag Team Championship.
 On April 24, 2025, it was announced that Starkz would debut and replace Taya Valkyrie due to her injury and would team up with Lady Frost.
 On April 25, 2025, Starkz and Lady Frost defeated Las Infernales (Zeuxis and Dark Silueta) at the 69th anniversary of the Arena México.
 On April 26, 2025, Starkz and Lady Frost lost to Zeuxis and La Jarochita at the Arena Coliseo.

-Ring of Honor (2023–present)

-During year 2023 Lady Frost debuted in Ring of Honor (ROH) and had wrestled in several matches off-and-on in ROH ever since.
+Major League Wrestling (2026–present)